Skip to main content

 Play it out, don’t just spot it

-Every puzzle plays out interactively against Stockfish at your chosen level, not a fixed answer key.
-You don’t need the engine’s top move; keep the advantage through the continuation and the objective counts as solved, the way real games actually go.
+Every puzzle plays out against Stockfish at your chosen level, not a fixed answer key.
+You don’t need the top move; hold the advantage through the continuation and it counts as solved.

 3. STEP 3